terra-money/docs/docs/learn/terra-station/download/terra-station-firefox.md

 4. Enter the amount you want to send.
 You can also add a memo to specify what the transaction is for.

 5. Verify the recipient address and transaction amount.
-Remember to always maintain some funds in your wallet in order to be able to carry out further transactions.
+Remember to always maintain some funds in your wallet for future transactions.

 6. Enter your password and click **Submit**.